Spherical objects, transitivity and auto-equivalences of Kodaira cycles via gentle algebras: The mapping class group of a torus with boundary

 The inclusion $\iota$ sends a tuple $(m_i) \in \mathbb{Z}^n$ to the composition of Dehn twists $\prod_{i=0}^{n-1}D_{B_i}^{m_i}$, where $D_{B_i}$ denotes the Dehn twist around the boundary loop of $B_i$.
 The projection $\pi$ sends a diffeomorphism to its radial extension: every self-diffeomorphism $\varphi$ of the annulus $S^1$ extends to a self-diffeomorphism $\overline{\varphi}$ of $D^2 \setminus \{(0,0)\}$ defined by

-By \cite[Corollary 4.15]{FarbMargalit} and the discussion leading to it, $\PMCG(\Sigma)$ is generated by the Humphries generators.\end{proof}
+By \cite[Corollary 4.15]{FarbMargalit} and the discussion leading to it, $\PMCG(\mathscr{T}^n)$ is generated by the Humphries generators.\end{proof}

-We note that every Dehn twist about a boundary loop acts trivially on any homotopy class of loops.\footnote{By deforming any given loop $\gamma$ we may assume that the tubular neighbourhood in Section \ref{SectionDehnTwists} of the boundary loop and $\gamma$ are disjoint.}
+We note that every Dehn twist about a boundary loop acts trivially on any homotopy class of loops.\footnote{By deforming any given loop $\gamma$ we may assume that the tubular neighbourhood in Section \ref{SectionDehnTwists} of the boundary loop and $\gamma$ are disjoint.} In particular, we find the following. \begin{prp} Every Dehn twist about a boundary loop is an element of $\MCG(\mathbb{T}_n,\omega)$. \end{prp}